learnamp/api-docs/source/includes/_tasks.md

 filters[taskable_type] | "Item,Channel,Learnlist,Quiz" | Type of learning object.
 Can be single value, or comma seperated list of Task types: any of Item,Channel,Learnlist,Quiz filters[taskable_id] | 99874 | ID of specific learning object filters[status] | "completed" | Task status.
 One of: completed / overdue / incomplete
-filters[lifecycle] | "active" | Lifecycle status of task.
+filters[lifecycle] | "active,deleted,deactivated" | Lifecycle status of task.
 Can be single value, or comma seperated list of Task lifecycle values: active / deleted / deactivated.
 When tasks are deleted via the UI, they are given a lifecycle of 'deleted'.
 When a user is deactivated, all their tasks are given a lifecycle of 'deactivated'.
 By default the API will only return 'active' lifecycle tasks.

 > 200 OK - successful response: